 Failure to file within the designated deadline would tell the courts that you’re forfeiting your right to compensation.
 In that case, you would bear the burden of paying off your accident-related damages, as opposed to the liable party.

-The premises liability lawyer at Distasio Law Firm can help you follow the applicable statute of limitations if we are given enough notice.
+The Tampa negligent property owner lawyers at Distasio Law Firm can help you follow the applicable statute of limitations if we are given enough notice.

 A Lawyer From Distasio Law Firm Can Handle Many Premises Liability Cases in Tampa

 Premises liability covers different types of cases on someone else’s property, such as:

 What exactly is a slip and fall accident?
 Although it may not sound like a serious accident to be involved in, there can be devastating injuries resulting from a slip or trip and fall.
 Whether you tripped because of bad lighting, an uneven surface, or broken stairs, the property owner could be held accountable for your injuries.